How to Book?

 The Festival Theatre and Dunstan Playhouse have a hearing loop facility, limited to particular seats in the venues.
-If this is required, please mention it to your BASS operator at the time of booking.
+If this is required, please mention it to the BASS operator at the time of booking.

 Audience members who require hearing assistance are now able to enjoy the show via the Beyerdynamic Hearing System.
 In the Festival Theatre, Her Majesty’s Theatre, Dunstan Playhouse and Space Theatre, patrons may borrow a small transmitter pack with the choice of either an inductive neck loop (for use with a hearing aid with a t-setting) or a set of headphones (for patrons without a hearing aid or a hearing aid without a T-Setting) to amplify the performance.
 Patrons may also bring their own headphones if they desire.